dEEGE2time/TuneLOG/README.md

 * Discography Page
     * A showcase of beats to define the style of beats to the user.
     * Here are 6 available beats with controls and no autoplay.
+    * Displayed for users who is interested in the music or possible collaborations.

 ![Discography](docs/readme-images/discography.webp)